light156/multi-ancestry-COJO/README.md

-Manc-COJO (Multi-ancestry Conditional and Joint Analysis)
+# Manc-COJO (Multi-ancestry Conditional and Joint Analysis)

-## Overview

 **Manc-COJO** is a tool for multi-ancestry conditional and joint analysis of GWAS summary statistics.

 ## Download